Am deschis grupe noi Abheda Yoga Tradițională în

 The literacy rate in the Valley is among the highest in Pakistan, reaching a figure of over 90% among Hunzakuti children.
 Virtually every child of recent generations attends school to the high school level.
 Many choose to go further and study in universities in Pakistan or the West.
 Most Hunzakuts today are Muslims belonging to the Ismailite sect, worshipping His Highness, Prince Karim Aga Khan IV.
 In the village of Ganish, over 90% of the inhabitants are Shiite Muslims.

-Daddy at 80 years old
+Dad at 80

 The volume “Hunza: Secrets of the World’s Healthiest and Oldest Living People” tells about a distant land where people do not suffer from diseases common to sedentary Western populations and consume harmful foods.
 In Hunza, not even the oldest people suffered from Parkinson’s, increased cholesterol, heart disease, cancer (cancer is totally unknown among them), arthritis, dental caries, bladder diseases, diabetes, tuberculosis, hypertension, allergies, asthma, liver disease, constipation, hemorrhoids or hundreds of other conditions that come as an ironic bill for us, the “civilized, technologically advanced, and all-knowing in our educated ignorance.”